-In addition having a functional purpose, winter scarves are an easy and fun way to infuse color into your travel outfits.
-Choose a bright color such as the red scarf shown above (similar) and it can really breathe life into dull all-black outfits!
+In addition to having a functional purpose, winter scarves are an easy and fun way to infuse color into your travel outfits.
+Choose a bright color such as the red scarf shown above (similar) and it can really breathe life into your winter outfits!

 The darling of fashion bloggers the world over, the blanket or oversized scarf is at the height of popularity.
 If you haven’t tried this winter trend yet, now is the time.
-They are affordable and available in every conceivable pattern.
+They are affordable and available in every conceivable pattern and color.

 This scarf is great because when not worn traditionally it can be used as a blanket or bundled as a pillow.

 In addition to the blanket style, extra-long scarves have been added to the mix.
 These are a little less bulky around the neck, but give you the same exaggerated proportion.

 Traveling to a hot destination but want a similar effect?
 Try a beach sarong wrap instead!

 If your destination calls for a little less warmth, the square scarf may be your neckwear of choice.
 This small and compact accessory makes it easy to pack, and looks great tied around your neck, wrist, or as a headband.

 It’s a simple flirty addition to your outfit and can be an easy way to incorporate a pop of color.
 If your budget is a little larger and your tastes more refined, it’s easy to find square scarves in silk.

 While a beautiful addition to your wardrobe, I wouldn’t recommend packing it on your next day hike.

 Here are the best fall coats you can wear on the road and at home this season!